tomtastisch/BrowserLauncher/README.md

 - **macOS:** Leverages the `defaultbrowser` utility for better control (see setup steps below).
 - **Linux:** Uses the common `xdg-open` tool to handle URL opening, with the ability to specify particular browsers as needed.

-### 4. Flexible Configuration
+### 4. Flexible Configuration and OS Detection
-BrowserLauncher is easy to configure and extend, allowing you to adapt it to different environments or add more browser options as needed.
-It’s lightweight and designed with simplicity in mind, making it an ideal tool for quick scripts, automation workflows, or testing environments.
+BrowserLauncher now includes enhanced operating system detection with a utility that determines the appropriate command based on your platform.
+This ensures optimal compatibility across Windows, macOS, and Linux systems.

+The system-specific command is determined and stored using a static configuration, making it easier to extend and maintain the tool.

-## Installation and Setup
+### Installation and Setup

-### macOS Requirements
+#### macOS Requirements

 For macOS, there are a few prerequisites.
 The package manager [Homebrew](https://brew.sh/) is required to install the necessary utility for managing the default browser.

-#### Installing Homebrew
+##### Installing Homebrew

 Run the following command in your terminal if Homebrew is not already installed: